 Yesterday, I decided to host my own little local event in my own backyard—a community garden work party.
 My gardening partner moved out last month, and so I’m turning the yard into a community garden.
 We have plenty of vegetables to share, and can have a bunch more if I get a little extra help occasionally.
 We’ll hopefully get some more seeds planted, weeds unplanted, and then we’ll get to eat some stuff that is already ready (which is a lot!).

 Next time I go to a local event (which will be soon), the other two Dirty Girls are comin’ with me.
 And we’re bringing snacks, which will probably include this eggplant caponata, since I’ll have eggplant and tomatoes from my garden soon.
-We look forward to seeing you there!
+If you’ve never tried eggplant caponata, you’re in for a treat.
+It’s sweet, sour and salty, and makes the most perfect picnic food.
+Spread it on bread or crackers on its own or layer it with veggies on a sandwich.

 - 1/3 cup olive oil